Evocon – OEE software to help monitor and simplify machine data

 A jump to withstanding 2 kV, while also having to figure out proper isolation, was a challenge we could not approach lightly.

-There was little margin for error, a faulty device with a potential to explode could cause thousands of euros in damage to production machines.
+There was little margin for error, a faulty device with the potential to explode could cause thousands of euros in damage to production machines.
 Worse, it could permanently injure someone’s face.

 As the field was initially not wholly familiar to us, then we opted for following many of the proven approaches used by established R&D institutions.
 However, we did combine it with various conventional electronics building ideas.